lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

 The goal of this course is for you to deeply understand this material.
 For this to work, you’ll need to write your own code.

 #### About Large Langauge Models
 In a similar vein, you aren't allowed to use LLM for help.
-This includes chatGPT, google bard, claude, etc. **You must turn off the generative AI in colab if you have it on (which it might be by default)**.
+This includes chatGPT, google bard/gemini, claude, etc. **You must turn off the generative AI in colab if you have it on (which it might be by default)**.

 #### Academic Integrity
 You must never submit the work of someone else as your own.
 We understand that many of you will find it helpful to work with other students to master Physics 246.
 But when you collaborate with your study group on homework assignments, you must be a full, active participant in developing the solutions that you submit for credit.

 It is cheating to receive answers from another student and then use them as your own.
 It is cheating to submit as your own work solutions that you find by searching on the worldwide web (though see "About using code you find on the web") It is cheating—and a violation of U.S. copyright law—to give (or sell) course material to someone else who intends to redistribute and/or sell it.

-All activities in this course, are subject to the Academic Integrity rules as described in Article 1, Part 4, Academic Integrity, of the Student Code.
+All activities in this course are subject to the Academic Integrity rules as described in Article 1, Part 4, Academic Integrity, of the Student Code.